KnightHill/daisy-chopper/README.md

 Default tempo is set to 120 BPM (2Hz).
 Tempo's range is between 30 and 240 BPM.

-Tempo can be set using tap tempo (button 2) or MIDI clock.
+Tempo can be set using tap tempo (button 2), MIDI clock, or groove box (Pocket Operator, Volca) sync.

 Using buttons 3 through 6 and knobs 3 and 4 requires a [basic pod expander](https://github.com/KnightHill/daisy-basic-expander).